Archie Waldroop provides advice on the basic skills of archery.

 Your desire to learn archery will not become a reality if you do not have any arrows.
 What good is your bow if you do not have any arrows?
 But just like bows, choosing an arrow also requires time and effort.

 You can now buy arrows made from wood, fibreglass, aluminium, carbon, and composite.
-Although all of these materials come with its own set of pros and cons, it is best if beginners like you start by using arrows made from aluminium or carbon.
+Although all of these materials come with their own set of pros and cons, it is best if beginners like you start by using arrows made from aluminium or carbon.

 Carbon is widely known for its speed, reliability, durability, and it is lightweight, while aluminium is an excellent option because it is strong, affordable, and flexible.
 Arrows made from any of these materials are suitable for newbies like you because both are very easy to manoeuver or control.